 sprite_collision_mask(ind, sepmasks, bboxmode, bbleft, bbtop, bbright, bbbottom, kind, tolerance);

 Argument Description ind The index of the sprite to set the bounding box of. sepmasks Whether to create collision masks for each sub-image of the sprite (true), or one mask for all (false). bboxmode What kind of bounding box to use.
-0 = automatic, 1 = full image, 2 = user defined. bbleft The maximum left position of the bounding box. bbtop The maximum top position of the bounding box. bbright The maximum right position of the bounding box. bbbottom The maximum bottom position of the bounding box. kind The kind of mask (0 = precise, 1=rectangular, 2 = disk, 3 = diamond). tolerance Indicates the tolerance in the transparency value (0=no tolerance, 255=full tolerance).
+0 = automatic, 1 = full image, 2 = user defined. bbleft The maximum left position of the bounding box. bbtop The maximum top position of the bounding box. bbright The maximum right position of the bounding box. bbbottom The maximum bottom position of the bounding box. kind The kind of mask, a constant (see the table in the description). tolerance Indicates the tolerance in the transparency value (0=no tolerance, 255=full tolerance).

 With this function you can set the properties of the collision mask that a sprite should have.
 If you select either automatic (0) or full image (1) as the bounding box mode then the individual bounding box values can be set to 0.
 However for a user defined mask (2) you will have to set these values.
 The different bounding box values are always relative to the top left corner of the sprite (irrespective of the x and y origin) which is considered position (0, 0).